liamhauw/liamhauw.github.io/content/docs/computer_graphics/animation/_index.md

 - A parallel multigrid Poisson solver for fluids simulation on large grids
 - An advection-reflection solver for detail-preserving fluid simulation
 - An introduction to the conjugate gradient method without the agonizing pain
-- An unconditionally stable macCormack method
+- An unconditionally stable MacCormack method
-- FlowFixer ssing BFECC for fluid simulation
+- FlowFixer using BFECC for fluid simulation

 #### Lagrangian view
 - The classical FEM method and discretization methodology